zbmed-semtec/bheu24-cm4mlds/README.md

-# bheu24-hf-cm4ds
+# bheu24-cm4mlds
-BioHackathon Europe 2024 repository to explore Croissant ML metadata extraction from HuggingFace.
+BioHackathon Europe 2024 repository to explore Croissant ML metadata extraction from ML platforms such as HuggingFace.

 ## BioHackathon Proposal